-These financial statements reflect a 15 month accounting period from 1st June 2012 to 31st August 2013.
-The majority of income received is obtained from the Educational Funding Agency (EFA) in the form of recurrent General Annual Grant (GAG) funding, the use of which is restricted for the day to day running of the Academy Trust.
+These financial statements reflect a 12 month accounting period from 1st September 2013 to 31st August 2014.
+The majority of income received is obtained from the Educational Funding Agency (EFA) in the form of recurrent General Annual Grant (GAG) funding, the use of which is restricted for the day to day running of the academy trust.
 Total grants received from the EFA are set out in the statement of financial activities.

-During the period the Academy Trust received £6,103,000 of income, of which £5,305,000 was GAG funding.
-Other grants and income amounted to £798,000.
-In addition to this the Academy Trust inherited the buildings from which it operates.
-These have been shown in the accounts within assets on conversion and capitalised at a cost of £9,344,000.
+During the year the academy trust received £4,128,000 of income, of which £3,546,000 was GAG funding.
+Other grants and income amounted to £582,000.

-Expenditure for the period totalled £5,406,000 (excluding depreciation), including £3,955,000 of staff related costs supporting the day to day running of the Academy Trust.
+Expenditure for the year totalled £4,014,000 (excluding depreciation), including £2,965,000 of staff related costs supporting the day to day running of the academy trust.

-In aggregate, during the period, total income over total expenditure led to a surplus position of £681,000, excluding depreciation and movements in the pension fund.
+In aggregate, during the year, total income over total expenditure led to a surplus position of £114,000, excluding depreciation and movements in the pension fund.

-The Academy Trust also inherited the Local Government Pension Scheme (LGPS) liability.
-The LGPS liability stands at £1,217,000 as at the 31st August 2013.
-This is detailed in note 25 of the financial statements
+The Local Government Pension Scheme (LGPS) liability stands at £1,462,000 as at the 31st August 2014, an increase of £245,000 from the amount at conversion.
+This is detailed in note 25 to the financial statements.

-As at the 31st August 2013 the net book value of fixed assets after depreciation is £9,250,000 as shown in note 12 of the financial statements.
-The assets were used exclusively for providing education and the associated support services to the pupils of the Academy Trust.
+As at the 31st August 2014 the net book value of fixed assets after depreciation is £9,190,000 as shown in note 12 of the financial statements.
+The assets were used exclusively for providing education and the associated support services to the pupils of the academy trust.

-As this is the first year of the Academy Trust's operation, all financial policies have been reviewed during the year and a new Finance Manual developed to establish the framework for financial management.
+The academy trust's Finance and Governance Manual is reviewed and approved by governors and details the framework, policies and procedures for financial management in accordance with the Academies Financial Handbook.
 This includes the financial responsibilities of the trustees, the Principal, the Finance Director, the Bursar and other members of staff; the scheme of delegation and systems of control.
-It is supported by the following additional policies: Budget Management, Charging and Remissions, Management and Investment of Cash Reserves, Risk, Whistleblowing and Fraud.
+It is supported by the following additional policies: Budget Management, Charging and Remissions, Management and Investment of Cash Reserves, Risk, Whistle blowing and Fraud.
 Governors have appointed a Responsible Officer, who is not a member of the Finance and Personnel Committee, to undertake a programme of internal checks on financial controls and to report to meetings of the Finance and Personnel Committee and the Board.